acaylor/ajs-blog/content/posts/prometheus.md

 #### Create a user on proxmox node

-_This step is neccessary no matter where you install the exporter.
+_This step is necessary no matter where you install the exporter.
 This user is used to access the metrics from the proxmox API and export them for prometheus._

 Create a non-root user to run the prometheus exporter program: